dylanmooney62/nodejs-tutorial-docs/docs/node.md

 ## Sending the Requested Joke

-Next we check if the joke exists, and if it doesn't, we will send a 404 Not Found Error.
+Next we check if the joke exists, and if it doesn't, the server will send a 404 Not Found Error.

 If the joke exists, the server will send the client the joke with the matching index.